tahirdibirovsoftware/concurrent-memo-dom/README.md

 # ConcurrentMemoDOM

-ConcurrentMemoDOM is a powerful TypeScript library that brings multi-threading and memoization to your web applications, including React projects.
+ConcurrentMemoDOM is a TypeScript library that brings multi-threading and memoization to your web applications, including React projects.
 It allows you to effortlessly run CPU-intensive tasks in parallel and automatically cache expensive computations.

 ## Features